 The move is part of its sale to the ACE American Insurance Company and its affiliates

-In July, the Division of Insurance notified CAR that the Fireman’s Fund Insurance Companies (“Fireman’s Fund”) had formally requested to withdraw from the Massachusetts private passenger automobile insurance market.
+The Division of Insurance has notified CAR that the Fireman’s Fund Insurance Companies (“Fireman’s Fund”) have formally requested to withdraw from the Massachusetts private passenger automobile insurance market.
 Commissioner of Insurance Daniel Judson notified CAR of Fireman’s Funds Withdrawal Plans in a formal letter to CAR’s Acting President, Natalie Hubley, on July 16, 2015.
 In response, CAR announced the withdrawal request by issuing Bulletin No. 1003 on July 16, 2015.

-In Bulletin 1003, CAR noted that the withdrawal request submitted pursuant to Rule 38.B of the CAR Rules of Operation, permits “…the Governing Committee of CAR, any member company of CAR or any association of producers may request a hearing at the Division to consider the effect of this withdrawal on the orderly and equitable conduct and operation of the Massachusetts motor vehicle insurance market.”
+In its Bulletin, CAR notes that the withdrawal request submitted pursuant to Rule 38.B of the CAR Rules of Operation, permits “…the Governing Committee of CAR, any member company of CAR or any association of producers may request a hearing at the Division to consider the effect of this withdrawal on the orderly and equitable conduct and operation of the Massachusetts motor vehicle insurance market.”
 The request, however, must be filed with the Division of Insurance within 10 days of notice by the Division to CAR of the opportunity for a hearing.”

 Fireman’s Fund further advised that the withdrawal is part of the company’s agreement with ACE American Insurance Company and its affiliates under which ACE will acquire the renewal rights to Fireman’s Fund’s personal insurance business.
-Fireman’s Fund has ceased writing any new voluntary Massachusetts private passenger automobile insurance since April 2015.
+As a result, since April 1, 2015, Fireman’s Fund has ceased writing any new voluntary Massachusetts private passenger automobile insurance.
 It has continued, however, to write commercial lines, including commercial auto.

 ACE will assume Fireman’s Fund’s responsibilities upon its officially withdrawal from the MAIP

-According to the agreement between the ACE and Fireman’s Fund, Fireman’s Fund has agreed to transfer all of its private passenger responsibilities and obligations as an Assigned Risk Company, including any new assignment activity, to ACE.
+According to the agreement between the two insurers, Fireman’s Fund has agreed to transfer all of its private passenger responsibilities and obligations as an Assigned Risk Company, including any new assignment activity, to ACE.
 ACE currently writes its Mass. auto insurance business through Bankers Standard Insurance Company while also maintaining a LAD agreement with Pilgrim Insurance Co. for its private passenger residual market responsibilities.

-As a result, Fireman’s Fund says that it will be non-renewing all of its current in-force MAIP assignments.
-ACE will simultaneously make an offer to insure via its agreement with Pilgrim insurance for the remainder of Fireman’s Fund’s three-year obligation to these insureds under the CAR Rules.
-The company says that ACE will also reinsure Fireman’s Fund’s responsibilities and share of expenses to the MAIP, including Fireman’s Fund’s obligations to the previous Massachusetts private passenger residual market until they close.
+As a result, Fireman’s Fund says that it will now non renew all of its current in-force MAIP assignments, which ACE will simultaneously make an offers to insure via its agreement with Pilgrim insurance for the remainder of Fireman’s Fund’s three-year obligation to these insureds under the CAR Rules.
+The company says that ACE will also reinsure Fireman’s Fund’s responsibilities and share of expenses o the MAIP, including Fireman’s Fund’s obligations to the previous Massachusetts private passenger residual market until they close.